 You have to check out the article on psychotactics.com, “The Science of Undervaluing Yourself (And How To Overcome It)“.

-I hope this gave you some confidence and some ideas.
-If what you read excited you in the slightest — head to your favorite cafe and start sketching or writing down ideas!
+Hopefully this gave you some confidence and some ideas.
+If what you read excited you in the slightest — head to your favorite cafe and start sketching or writing!